mosip/mosip-infra/deployment/v3/README.md

 Further, for private access to MOSIP APIs, a Wireguard bastion host may be installed.
 This acts like a VPN tunnel to reach MOSIP server.

 ### High availability
-All components installed here High Availibity (HA) option.
+All components installed here have High Availibity (HA) option.
 * IAM:  Keycloak may be run on a separate k8s cluster thereby providing HA.
 * Rancher: Similar to IAM, Rancher server may also be run on a separate k8s cluster.
 * Activeq: Master-slave configuration of ActiveMQ installed.